gbeltrao/squidex-docs/01-getting-started/01-developing.md

 ## How to run the Squidex

 The management portal is written with [Angular](https://angular.io) and [Webpack2](https://webpack.js.org/).
 Therefore you have to run the webpack web dev server which automatically detects changes and builds the application, whenever a file is changed.
 The typescript code and sass files will be compiled.
-The files for the management portal will be served via `http://localhost:3000`.

 The website itself is written in [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/).
 For the frontend it just provides a single html file which links to the files from the webpack dev server.